-I was born in Syria, lived in Kuwait, and Immigrated to the United States.
-My wife is from Jordan and my mom from Palestine.
-My sister lives in Tunisia and my cousins in Dubai.
+I was born in Syria, lived in Kuwait, the Middle East, and Immigrated to the United States.
+My wife is from Jordan, and my mom is from Palestine.
+My sister lives in Tunisia, and my cousins in Dubai.

 I also visited Turkey, Bulgaria, Yugoslavia (before the breakup), Italy, France, Spain, and Holland.

 My adopted country is America, and my home state is California, USA.

 So you can say a piece of me lives in every corner of the world and hope to visit all those corners during my lifetime and write about them.

 This section is dedicated to the Middle East: From the Gulf States to the Levant to Morocco.